davidkretch/paws_gasp_2019/README.md

 One use case is to run large, complex analyses on dedicated servers.
-The example code here runs an R script on a large server which starts on command and stops when done using AWS Batch.
+The example code here runs an R script on a large server which starts on command and stops when done, using AWS Batch.

 The example is based on the
 [Creating a Simple "Fetch & Run" AWS Batch Job](https://aws.amazon.com/blogs/compute/creating-a-simple-fetch-and-run-aws-batch-job/)